sjentsch/lsjDocs/lsj/Ch10_ChiSquare_1.rst

    with the χ²-distribution.

 .. [#]
    I feel obliged to point out that this is an over-simplification.
 It works nicely for quite a few situations, but every now and then we’ll come across degrees of freedom values that aren’t whole numbers.
 Don’t let this worry you too much; when you come across this just remind yourself that “degrees of freedom” is actually a bit of a messy concept, and that the nice simple story that I’m telling you here isn’t the whole story.
 For an introductory class it’s usually best to stick to the simple story, but I figure it’s best to warn you to expect this simple story to fall apart.
 If I didn’t give you this warning you might start getting confused when you see *df* = 3.4 or something, (incorrectly) thinking that you had misunderstood something that I’ve taught you rather than (correctly) realising that there’s something that I haven’t told you.

 .. [#]
    In practice, the sample size isn’t always fixed.
 For example, we might run the experiment over a fixed period of time and the number of people participating depends on how many people show up.
 That doesn’t matter for the current purposes.

 .. [#]
    Well, sort of.
 The conventions for how statistics should be reported tend to differ somewhat from discipline to discipline.
 I’ve tended to stick with how things are done in psychology, since that’s what I do.
 But the general principle of providing enough information to the reader to allow them to check your results is pretty universal, I think.

 .. [#]
    To some people, this advice might sound odd, or at least in conflict with the “usual” advice on how to write a technical report.
 Very typically, students are told that the “results” section of a report is for describing the data and reporting statistical analysis, and the “discussion” section is for providing interpretation.
 That’s true as far as it goes, but I think people often interpret it way too literally.
 The way I usually approach it is to provide a quick and simple interpretation of the data in the results section, so that my reader understands what the data are telling us.
 Then, in the discussion, I try to tell a bigger story about how my results fit with the rest of the scientific literature.
 In short, don’t let the “interpretation goes in the discussion” advice turn your results section into incomprehensible garbage.
 Being understood by your reader is *much* more important.

 .. [#]
-   Complicating matters, the *G*-test is a special case of a whole class of tests that are known as *likelihood ratio tests*.
+   Complicating matters, the *G*-test is a special case of a whole class of tests that are known as *likelihood ratio tests* (LRT).
 I don’t cover LRTs in this book, but they are quite handy things to know about.